matEliot/MatianChess/README.md

 The executables are for Windows!

 You have two ways of using this:
-1. Use the executables from the Executables folder.
+1. Use the executables from the Releases.
 2. Grab the Godot project from the Project folder and compile the executables yourself.
    Godot 4.3 was used for the creation of both the server and the client executables.